PSCP-ARABIC-CODIN/PSCP_IT_ticket/README.md

 poetry install
 ```

-### Now Good to go 👍
-Except.... for those who want to use docker.<br>
-To build docker compose run this at root directory of the project
+### Containerize 📦
+Docker also require in order to run an entire service.
 ```sh
 make build
 ```

-for start all microservice
+start all microservice
 ```sh
 make up
 ```